feihong/office-setup/wireless-network.md

 1. Connect an ethernet cable from the router to port 1 of the modem.
 1. Change the IP address.
 Enter a custom value for Network > LAN > IP address (make sure it isn't `192.168.100.1`, which is used by the modem when it's in bridge mode).
+1. Change the name of the 2.4GHz network.
+Enter a value for Wireless 2.4GHz > Wireless Settings > Wireless Network Name.
+1. Change the password for the 2.4GHz network.
+Enter a value for Wireless 2.4GHz > Wireless Security > WPA/WPA2 - Personal(Recommended) > PSK Password.
+1. Change the name of the 5GHz network.
+Enter a value for Wireless 5GHz > Wireless Settings > Wireless Network Name.
-1. Change the password used to connect to the router.
+1. Change the password for the 5GHz network.
 Enter a value for Wireless 5GHz > Wireless Security > WPA/WPA2 - Personal(Recommended) > PSK Password.
 1. Change admin password.
 Fill out the form at System Tools > Password.
 1. Reboot the router by clicking Systems Tools > Reboot > Reboot.
 1. Log into the router again.